 WE DESIGN PROCESSES AND TOOLS for the classroom as well as expanded (soft) learning time to help schools make this cultural shift - to project based learning.

 LET US HELP YOU WITH THAT We’ve included snapshots for 4 different processes.
 Scroll down for more details.

 This practical workshop, led by neuroscientist Dr. Elizabeth Waters, illuminates how the brain develops and how learning happens at all ages.

 Developed with students and teachers, this is an Interactive, integrated, visual approach to inquiry units for all elementary grade levels.

 Upper elementary students are trained to intervene in student conflicts, lead resolution and generate amicable solutions across all elementary grade levels.

-Upper elementary student led program that works to improve aspects of the school identified by the students themselves.
-Kids' Council can combine both Peacekeepers and Learning Walls in its programming.
+Upper elementary student lead and works together to improve aspects of the school identified by the students themselves.
+Kids' Council can also incorporate both Peacekeepers and Learning Walls in its programming.